Atharv-Nalwade/React--The-Complete-Guide/Handling Side Effects, Using Reducers and Context API.md

 --- Imp in sending reuqtes to server

-Context
---- React Context is cretae connection to component which needs the data and avoid long props chain
 useReducer:
 1) Use it when we have many states and they are workign towrds same thing
 2) Complex state logic